Skip to main content

 From giving your pickup notes character to ironing out bumpy spots (in sheets and music), Jessica Valeri is here to share some of her tips and tricks on being the best musician you can be.

-A member of SFCM’s faculty since 2023, Jessica Valeri joined the San Francisco Symphony horn section in 2008.
+Part of SFCM’s faculty since 2014, Jessica Valeri joined the San Francisco Symphony horn section in 2008.
 Prior to her appointment, she was a member of the St. Louis Symphony, Colorado Symphony, Grant Park Orchestra, and Milwaukee Ballet Orchestra.

 Our full-length video gives an inside look at what it’s like to take a horn lesson from one of the best in the business.
 Here are the top takeaways: